occiglot/occiglot/content/posts/occiglot-fineweb.md

 In this form the dataset largely overlaps with the training data used for [initial release](https://occiglot.eu/posts/occiglot-announcement/#model-release-v01) of Occiglot models.

 All data was rigorously filtered using language-specific pipelines built upon [Huggingface's fine-web filters](https://github.com/huggingface/datatrove/blob/main/examples/fineweb.py).
-In addition to some minor hyper-parameter adjustments we mainly modified 3 aspects to ensure language-specific quality filtering.
+In addition to some minor hyperparameter adjustments we mainly modified 3 aspects to ensure language-specific quality filtering.

-1. Adjust average-word length filters according to lingusitic characteristics of each language
+1. Adjust average-word length filters according to linguistic characteristics of each language
 2. Add language-specific stop words
 3. Add a language-specific policy filter for policy and cookie filtering

-Lastly, we performed minhash deduplication on all data of each language seperately.
+Lastly, we performed minhash deduplication on all data of each language separately.
 Importantly, we always retain the duplicate not contained in the web-crawled data.
 For example, if a wikipedia page is also contained in OSCAR, we drop the OSCAR duplicate, thus keeping the wikipedia subset complete.
 This dataset structure allows to reliably over- or undersample the custom subsets without some of the respective documents re-appearing elsewhere in the data.

 ## Insights and Next steps

-One the key takeways from analyzing the cleanup process was the amount of duplicates over the entire data.
+One the key takeaways from analyzing the cleanup process was the amount of duplicates over the entire data.
 While some overlap is always to be expected, prior research had suggested that different CommonCrawl releases were largely disjunct.
 Therefore, we did not deduplicate our OSCAR data for the initial OcciGlot release.
 However, we observed substantial amounts of duplicates in our dataset.
 Interestingly, though there are significant differences between languages.

 | Language | Duplicate Documents | # Total Documents (after filtering)
 | -- |-- | --
 Czech | 15.19% | 38.71M
 Greek | 25.10% | 17.01M
-Portugese | 35.21% | 34.85M
+Portuguese | 35.21% | 34.85M
 Spanish | 41.74% | 72.17M
 Italian | 45.43% | 31.75M
 Polish | 46.35% | 18.68M